LMAOGetsPaid-Group/Whitepaper/README.md

 The distribution of $LMAOGetsPaid tokens is designed to maximize community engagement and reward participation across various phases of the project.
 The allocation is as follows:

-- **Airdrops (80%)**: A significant portion of the total supply, amounting to 323,232,323 tokens, is allocated for airdrops.
+- **Airdrops (60%)**: A significant portion of the total supply, amounting to 242,424,242 tokens, is allocated for airdrops.
 This is divided into several phases to encourage different types of community engagement:
   - **Phase 1**: Twitter followers and interactions.
   - **Phase 2**: Discord community engagement.
   - **Phase 3**: Rewards for completing minting tasks.
   - **Phase 4**: Additional rewards for completing extra tasks.

+- **Liquidity Pool (20%)**: Recognizing the critical importance of liquidity for the success of any cryptocurrency, 80,808,080 tokens are allocated towards establishing and maintaining liquidity pools.
+This allocation is fundamental to ensuring that $LMAOGetsPaid tokens remain easily tradable and accessible for all community members.

 - **Community Operations (19%)**: To ensure the sustainability and growth of the $LMAOGetsPaid community, 76,767,676 tokens are reserved for community management, marketing initiatives, and other activities that support the ecosystem.